PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 ## Finding your Prefect Cloud details

-When working with the Prefect Cloud REST API you will need your Account ID and often need the Workspace ID for the [workspace](/cloud/workspaces/) you want to interact with.
+When working with the Prefect Cloud REST API you will need your Account ID and often the Workspace ID for the [workspace](/cloud/workspaces/) you want to interact with.
 You can find both IDs for a [Prefect profile](/concepts/settings/) in the CLI with `prefect profile inspect my_profile`.
 This command will also display your [Prefect API key](/cloud/users/api-keys/), as shown below:

 <div class="terminal">
 ```bash